Forgot your password?

 Also, good to see Google isn't doing an eternal beta on this product like its Google News offering (the whole beta thing gets annoying after 2 continuous years!)

-So is there a catch ?
-(Score:5, Interesting)
+So is there any catch to their desktop tool ?

 I assume they're not risking their "don't do any bad "-policy for this ?